 - b.
 Duties.
-The Treasurer shall: - (i) perform or cause to be performed those duties prescribed by law or by the Commission; - (ii) have principal responsibility for the oversight of and advise the Finance Committee and the Board of Commissioners regarding: - (a) the receipt, deposit and disbursement of monies; - (b) the Commission's investment practices, paying particular attention to safety of principal and compliance with existing bond ordinances; - (c) the Commission's accounting and control systems and whether or not they are consistent with generally accepted accounting principles; - (d) relationships with the financial community; and - (e) overall treasury and cash management objectives of the Commission; - (iii) review financial procedures and practices employed by the Financial Administrator and the General Manager, including the deposit of funds, the making of disbursements, the maintenance of a check register, the reconciliation of bank statements, the segregation of financial duties, the restriction of access to the established accounting and general ledger systems and the overseeing of the annual audit, and advise the Finance Committee and the Board of Commissioners on the efficiency of such procedures and practices;
+The Treasurer shall: - (i) perform or cause to be performed those duties prescribed by law or by the Commission; - (ii) have principal responsibility for the oversight of and advise the Finance Committee and the Board of Commissioners regarding: - (a) the receipt, deposit and disbursement of monies; - (b) the Commission's investment practices, paying particular attention to safety of principal and compliance with existing bond ordinances; - (c) the Commission's accounting and control systems and whether or not they are consistent with generally accepted accounting principles; - (d) relationships with the local financial community; and

-- (iv) require the Financial Administrator and the General Manager to document and comply with standard accounting policies, procedures and controls to ensure accurate reporting to the Finance Committee and the Board of Commissioners and to identify improper or unnecessary expenditures, budgetary errors or accounting irregularities; - (v) review and approve the Financial Administrator's review and approval of manual journal entries and supporting documentation; - (vi) review and approve monthly bank reconciliations and general account reconciliations; - (vii) report to the Finance Committee and the Board of Commissioners any improper or unnecessary expenditures, budgetary errors or accounting irregularities;
+- (e) overall treasury and cash management objectives of the Commission-; - (iii) review financial procedures and practices employed by the Financial Administrator and the General Manager, including the deposit of funds, the making of disbursements, the maintenance of a check register, the reconciliation of bank statements, the segregation of financial duties, the restriction of access to the established accounting and general ledger systems and the overseeing of the annual audit, and advise the Finance Committee and the Board of Commissioners on the efficiency of such procedures and practices; - Manager to document and comply with standard accounting policies, procedures and controls to ensure accurate reporting to the Finance Committee and the Board of Commissioners and to identify improper or unnecessary expenditures, budgetary errors or accounting irregularities; - (v) review and approve the Financial Administrator's review and approval of manual journal entries and supporting documentation;

-(viii) require the Financial Administrator and the General Manager to provide to the Finance Committee and the Board of Commissioners monthly reports regarding the Commission's cash and investment position, including whether the Commission has sufficient cash and its debt service, operating investments to pay expenses, and capital expenditures and to maintain required reserve levels, the required funding levels for restricted funds, the unrestricted cash and investment balances with comparisons to unrestricted reserves, and the type and performance of the Commission's investments and whether those investments are in compliance with the Commission's investment policies; require the Financial Administrator and the General (ix) Manager to provide to the Finance Committee and the Board Commissioners detailed information of concerning the Commission's operating performance, including the budgeted and actual monthly amounts for water sales, water costs and other operating expenses; require the Financial Administrator and the General (x) Manager to closely monitor and provide to the Finance Committee and the Board of Commissioners detailed information concerning the progress of construction and
+- (vi) review and approve monthly bank reconciliations and general account reconciliations; - (vii) report to the Finance Committee and the Board of expenditures, budgetary errors or accounting irregularities; - Manager to provide to the Finance Committee and the Board of Commissioners monthly reports regarding the Commission's cash and investment position, including whether the Commission has sufficient cash and investments to pay its debt service, operating expenses, and capital expenditures and to maintain required reserve levels, the required funding levels for restricted funds, the unrestricted cash and investment balances with comparisons to unrestricted reserves, and the type and performance of the Commission's investments are in compliance with the Commission's investment policies; - (ix) require the Financial Administrator and the General